-The big shareholder groups in First Community Corporation (NASDAQ:FCCO) have power over the company.
-Generally speaking, as a company grows, institutions will increase their ownership.
-Conversely, insiders often decrease their ownership over time.
-Warren Buffett said that he likes ‘a business with enduring competitive advantages that is run by able and owner-oriented people’.
-So it’s nice to see some insider ownership, because it may suggest that management is owner-oriented.
+Every investor in First Interstate BancSystem, Inc. (NASDAQ:FIBK) should be aware of the most powerful shareholder groups.
+Institutions will often hold stock in bigger companies, and we expect to see insiders owning a noticeable percentage of the smaller ones.
+Warren Buffett said that he likes 'a business with enduring competitive advantages that is run by able and owner-oriented people'.
+So it's nice to see some insider ownership, because it may suggest that management is owner-oriented.

-With a market capitalization of US$155m, First Community is a small cap stock, so it might not be well known by many institutional investors.
-Taking a look at our data on the ownership groups (below), it’s seems that institutional investors have bought into the company.
-Let’s take a closer look to see what the different types of shareholder can tell us about FCCO.
+With a market capitalization of US$2.5b, First Interstate BancSystem is a decent size, so it is probably on the radar of institutional investors.
+Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
+Let's take a closer look to see what the different types of shareholder can tell us about FIBK.

-What Does The Institutional Ownership Tell Us About First Community?
+What Does The Institutional Ownership Tell Us About First Interstate BancSystem?

-It would appear that 7.6% of First Community shares are controlled by hedge funds.
-That catches my attention because hedge funds sometimes try to influence management, or bring about changes that will create near term value for shareholders.
+First Interstate BancSystem is not owned by hedge funds.
 There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 General Public Ownership

 With a 22% ownership, the general public have some degree of sway over FIBK.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 Our data indicates that Private Companies hold 8.0%, of the company's shares.
 It might be worth looking deeper into this.
 If related parties, such as insiders, have an interest in one of these private companies, that should be disclosed in the annual report.
 Private companies may also have a strategic interest in the company.

 I find it very interesting to look at who exactly owns a company.
 But to truly gain insight, we need to consider other information, too.